axyiee/voxu/wiki/memory-efficiency.md

 one explained.
 An example for dynamic data are mutable lists (lists that can be modified at runtime) and mutable strings.

+The heap is also used data which lifetime is controlled outside of the scope of the function, such as objects that are created in the heap and are referenced by a pointer.

 The concept of ownership is pretty simple and straightforward.
 It is a concept that is used to define the scope of a variable, and it is used to determine when a variable is no longer needed and can be freed, and are based in a few simple rules: